foysalahmed10/Pepper-4D/README.md

   <img src="figures/new_organ_detection.jpg" width="95%">
 </p>

+Figure 10.
+Visualization of two testing sequences in Subset 2 of Pepper-4D.
+Each sequence is testes by 3D-NOD for new organ detection, and the results are contrasted with GTs.
+For better visual effect, some areas containing small buds and leaves are enlarged.
+The points of new organs are rendered in purple, and the points of old organs are rendered in green.

 ### Organ tracking

 <p align="center">
   <img src="figures/temporal.jpg" width="95%">
 </p>

+Figure 11.
+Qualitative results of organ tracking on Pepper-4D using the TrackPlant3D framework.
+The figure presents two representative pepper growth sequences with manually labeled GTs.
+In each sequence, the 1st row shows the GTs of organ tracking; the 2nd row shows the instance segmentations as the input of TrackPlant3D (please note that the segmented organs are not aligned in the timeline); the 3rd row shows the result of TrackPlant3D.
+Only two regions are incorrectly tracked as they are highlighted with red dotted circles.

 ### Generating natural and vivid 3D plants

 <p align="center">
   <img src="figures/GAN.jpg" width="95%">
 </p>

+Figure 13.
+Qualitative comparison of GAN-based 3D plant generation on the Pepper-4D dataset.
+The real samples (the 1st row) illustrate the natural structural variability of pepper plants across the Pepper-4D dataset.
+TreeGAN (the 2nd row) and WarpingGAN (the 3rd row) generate virtual pepper point clouds that capture both similarity to real morphological patterns and diversity across generated instances.

 ## Dataset Structure<br>